Metal Case Hardening

 - Cast iron

-Why choose Zion Industries for induction hardening?
+Why choose Zion Industries?

 We specialize in induction heat treating for unique part configurations.
 We can accommodate extreme part diameters and lengths for rolls/shafts and gears.
 Our power supplies range in size from 5 kW to 300 kW and in frequency from 1 kHz to 450 kHz.
 Zion has developed an excellent reputation as a commercial heat treating company, producing high quality, on-time work at very competitive pricing.